Himanshu-Lilhore/MERNing/NodeJS/Net Ninja/Notes/notes.md

    - Example: Developers can use MongoDB Atlas to host their databases on the cloud, enabling easy access and management from anywhere.

 4. Introduction to Mongoose:
-   - Mongoose is an Object Data Modeling (ODM) library for MongoDB in Node.js applications, providing a higher level of abstraction for interacting with MongoDB databases.
+   - Mongoose is an Object Document Mapping (ODM) library for MongoDB in Node.js applications, providing a higher level of abstraction for interacting with MongoDB databases.
    - Example: With Mongoose, developers can define schemas and models to represent MongoDB data structures and perform CRUD (Create, Read, Update, Delete) operations on collections.

 5. Schemas in MongoDB: